rittmananalytics/ra_data_warehouse/README.md

 ## How Do We Setup a New Environment for Testing, Client Deployment?

 See [Setting up a new Warehouse Environment](https://github.com/rittmananalytics/ra_data_warehouse/docs/blob/master/setup.md) for instructions on how to set-up your own dev environment, or a new client environment

+## What Features and Other Support are on the Product Roadmap?

+High-priority are:

+* Extending Fivetran support to cover all remaining data source types
+* Add support for incremental loading of warehouse tables
+* Complete test coverage of warehouse and integration layer models

+Medium-priority are:

+* Extending Segment support to cover all appropriate remaining data sources
+* Snowflake as an alternative to Google BigQuery as the warehouse platform
+* Enrichment plugins